khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### When not to use banners
 Do not use banners to:
-- Communicate that the security dashboard has not been configured after the user lands on the page.
+- Communicate when a feature has not yet been configured or used.
+For example, when the security dashboard needs further setup or no issues have been added to a project.
 Instead, use an [empty-state](https://design.gitlab.com/regions/empty-states).
 - To give tips and hints on configuring a review app for use.
 Instead, use a tip style [alert](/components/alert).

 ### Dos and Dont's